GenomeNet/Architect/README.md

 You can change the `OUTPUTDIR` variable in the `experiments/config/run.conf` file to set tensorboard output to a different location.
 GenomeNet Architect will write to the `tensorboard_opt` folder found in the directory indicated by `OUTPUTDIR`.

-### Experiment Scripts
+## Experiment Script Overview

-Your setup is now ready for experiments.
 Scripts are present in the `experiments/` folder to do various things.
-All of these can be executed by running them directly (e.g. `./runMbo.R <args..>`) or using `RScript` (e.g. `RScript runMbo.R <args..>`).
-However, note that all of these must be run from within the `experiments/` folder.
+All of these can be executed by running them directly (e.g. `experiments/runMbo.R <args..>`) or using `RScript` (e.g. `Rscript experiments/runMbo.R <args..>`).
+Note that all of these must be run from the root folder of this repository.

 - **`evaluateRandomConfig.R`**: Evaluate a sampled configuration point.
 This can e.g. be useful to test the optimization environment.
-Run as `./evaluateRandomConfig.R <seed>`, with an integer value as random seed.
+Run as `experiments/evaluateRandomConfig.R <seed>`, with an integer value as random seed.
 - **`runMbo.R`**: Initialize an MBO run (i.e. create the optimization configuration file) or run the optimization.

     For optimization, at first a database file needs to be created, by calling `./runMbo.R init <filename> <experiment-index>`. `<filename>` is the database file created (which must not already exist), `<experiment-index>` is an index into the `runs` `data.table` in `config/mboruns.R`.
 It is possible to append `--demo` to create a toy-problem to test the parallelization setup.